Asian shares rally on hopes for China-US trade breakthrough

-Shares extended gains in Asia on hopes for progress in resolving the tariffs battle between the U.S. and China as talks appeared to have been extended in Beijing.
+Share prices have surged in Europe and Asia on Wednesday on hopes for progress in resolving the tariffs battle between the U.S. and China as talks appeared to have been extended in Beijing.

-CHINA-US TRADE: President Donald Trump tweeted that "Talks with China are going very well!" as news reports said trade negotiations would be extended to a third day, a potential positive sign even though no major developments have been announced so far.
+CHINA-US TRADE: The Chinese Foreign Ministry said trade talks with the U.S. in Beijing had ended after three days of discussions.
+It gave no details.
+President Donald Trump tweeted overnight that "Talks with China are going very well!" a potential positive sign even though no major developments had been announced.
 Experts say it may take months to resolve the causes of the trade war, which include disagreements over Beijing's handling of technology and intellectual property.

 Digital Access For Only $0.99